emiliyagv/Caesar-Cipher/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;for running :
  ```
   Java Main
  ```

- -Enter a word
+ * Enter a word
- -Enter a key which you want to move the word with
+ * Enter a key which you want to move the word with
- -see the result
+ * see the result

 # Small demonstration